Careers begin with courses that are proven. And at Swinburne, we’ve been offering TAFE qualifications for more than 100 years.

 With apprenticeships in building and construction, electronics, horticulture and more, there’s no better way to combine paid work with training.
 Learn and earn your way towards a nationally recognised qualification.

-Trades at Swinburne
+Apprenticeships at Swinburne

 Take a tour of the specialist trades facilities at our Croydon campus, including carpentry, bricklaying, plumbing and electrotechnology training spaces.

-Studying a trade at Swinburne
+Studying an apprenticeship at Swinburne

 The right tools